Personal wedding vows are a pledge of life, soul, and faith in the other person that defines a life commitment like nothing else.

-Placing a unique stamp on a ceremony with personal wedding vows allows a couple to personalize that very special day when they commit their lives to one another.
+Placing a unique stamp on a ceremony with personal wedding vows allows a couple to personalize that extraordinary day when they commit their lives to one another.

 So, how to write personal wedding vows?
 Simple!
-Just follow the suggestions mentioned below and you can come up with your own script of personal wedding vows.
+Just follow the suggestions mentioned below, and you can come up with your script for unique wedding vows.

 Use positive words and imagery in your personalized vows

 One of the curious aspects of many traditional vows is the rather dark side of the wording.

 One of the typical ‘personal wedding vows’ examples is – “I, ___, take you, ___, for my lawful wife/husband, to have and to hold from this day forward, for better, for worse, for richer, for poorer, in sickness and health, until death do us part.”
 “I, ___, take you, ___, to be my husband/wife.
 I promise to be true to you in good times and in bad, in sickness and in health”.

 But, mentioning “worse,” “poorer,” “sickness,” and “death” can do something to mar a moment that might otherwise be filled with great optimism.
 This negativity is not a necessity, and maybe one of the best reasons to use personalized pledges.

 Avoiding the negative implication of these words while writing personal wedding vows is relatively easy.
 So, just remember to stress on dedication to your partner and their well-being.